 The property at 2 Lascelles Avenue, Toorak, is significant.
 Specifically, the form, scale and detailing of the Interwar Georgian Revival residence with Spanish Mission influences is of local significance.
 The front boundary wall, plantings, landscaping and later alterations and additions to the property are not significant.

 How is it significant?

-2 Lascelles Avenue, Toorak is of local historical and aesthetic significance to the City of Stonnington, and is associated with the reputed Australian architect, Marcus Martin.
+2 Lascelles Avenue, Toorak is of local aesthetic significance to the City of Stonnington.

 Why is it significant?